Azure/azure-functions-templates/Documentation/notificationHubOut.md

 2. Scroll down to the **Connection strings** section, and add an named entry for *DefaultFullSharedAccessSignature* value for you notification hub.
 Change the type to **Custom**.
 3. Reference your connection string name in the output bindings.
 Similar to **MyHubConnectionString** used in the example above.

-## Azure Notification Hub code example for a Node.js timer trigger
+## Azure Notification Hub code example for a JavaScript timer trigger

 This example sends a notification for a [template registration](https://azure.microsoft.com/en-us/documentation/articles/notification-hubs-templates-cross-platform-push-messages/) that contains `location` and `message`.